KasumiL5x/novella/README.md

 ## Research
 This project is part of a PhD on narrative models and authoring systems at Bournemouth University in the UK.
 The following literature has been published alongside this project.

+Green, D., Hargood, C., and Charles, F. (2019).
+Novella 2.0: A Hypertextual Architecture for Interactive Narrative in Games.
+ACM Hypertext 2019.

+Green, D., Hargood, C., and Charles, F. (2018).
+Contemporary Issues in Interactive Storytelling Authoring Systems.
+ICIDS 2018.

-(NHT '18) Novella: A Proposition for Game-Based Storytelling
+Green, D., Hargood, C., Charles, F., and jones, A. (2018).
+Novella: A Proposition for Game-Based Storytelling.
+Narrative and Hypertext 2018.

 ## Development setup
 Novella is built with Swift 5.0 targeting the latest version of macOS.
 Carthage package manager is used for external libraries.